Generating Ideas for Comedy

 Random Word

-The skill of using random words is not to literally write a joke about a flamboyant kidnapper, or event a camp criminal (although that could be funny).
-Rather use flamboyant and kidnapper as stepping stones towards other ideas.
-For example, flamboyant might remind you of the the Sydney Mardi Gras, which in turn makes you think about the cleanup effort of millions of tons of confetti.
+The skill of using random words is not to literally write a joke about a ‘flamboyant kidnapper’, but rather use ‘flamboyant’ and ‘kidnapper’ as inspiration and metaphorical stepping stones towards other ideas.
+For example, ‘flamboyant’ might remind you of the the Sydney Mardi Gras, which in turn makes you think about the cleanup effort of millions of tons of confetti.
 You’ve jumped from flamboyant to street party to confetti.
 Now write a joke about confetti (without any reference to flamboyant).

 Alternatively the word kidnapper might remind you of the movie Home Alone, and specifically Macaulay Culkin.
 This then reminds you of child actors in general.
-Now write a joke about child actors.
+Now write a joke about child actors in the comments at the bottom of this article.

 Omitting a Given